barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,state.rst

 .. _barebox,state_backend_stridesize:

-The ``backend-stridesize`` is still optional but required whenever the underlying backend doesn't provide an information how to pad an instance of a *state* variable set.
+The ``backend-stridesize`` is still optional but required whenever the underlying backend doesn't provide information how to pad an instance of a *state* variable set.
 This is valid for all underlying backends which don't have eraseblocks (EEPROM, SRAM, MRAM and block devices like eMMC and SD cards).
 The ``backend-stridesize`` value is used by the ``direct`` backend storage type